FlyingYanglu/transunet_mlia/README.md

 3. run `python test.py --dataset tumor --vit_name R50-ViT-B_16`.
 You could add `--is_savenii` to save image results.
 Please use software to visualize them or check check_dataset.ipynb for demo of how to visualize results.

+To **Train** the model, you need to convert mhd data to npy data, and generate corresponding list.txt file.
+Please check check_dataset.ipynb for example.

 ## Results